matanolabs/matano-website/docs/tables/overview.md

 ## Notes

-Matano tables are stored in AWS Glue database named **matano**, with the Iceberg table name as the table name specified as per your log source configuration.
+Matano tables are stored in an AWS Glue database named **matano**, with the Iceberg table name as the table name specified as per your log source configuration.